Hagia Sophia: Architecture

 Hagia Sophia is one of the greatest surviving examples of Byzantine architecture.
 Its interior is decorated with mosaics, marble pillars, and coverings of great artistic value.
-Justinian had overseen the completion of the greatest cathedral ever built up to that time, and it was to remain the largest cathedral for 1,000 years until the completion of the cathedral in Seville in Spain.
+Justinian had overseen the completion of the greatest basilica ever built up to that time, and it was to remain the largest church for 500 years until the completion of the abbey church at Cluny in the 12th century.

 The Hagia Sophia uses masonry construction.
 The structure has brick and mortar joints that are 1.5 times the width of the bricks.
 The mortar joints are composed of a combination of sand and minute ceramic pieces distributed evenly throughout the mortar joints.
 This combination of sand and potsherds was often used in Roman concrete, a predecessor to modern concrete.
 A considerable amount of iron was used as well, in the form of cramps and ties.

 Justinian's basilica was at once the culminating architectural achievement of late antiquity and the first masterpiece of Byzantine architecture.
 Its influence, both architecturally and liturgically, was widespread and enduring in the Eastern Christianity, Western Christianity, and Islam alike.